 US privacy laws have not specifically adopted the finality principle.
 As a practical matter, organisations typically describe their uses of personal information collected from consumers in their privacy notices.
-To the extent an organisation uses the personal information it collects subject to such a privacy notice for materially different purposes than those set forth in the notice, it is likely that such a practice would be considered a deceptive trade practice under federal and state consumer protection laws.
+To the extent an organisation uses the personal information it collects subject to such a privacy notice for materially different purposes than those outlined in the notice, such a practice would likely be considered a deceptive trade practice under federal and state consumer protection laws.